buddhist-uni/buddhist-uni.github.io/_content/monographs/guide-to-awareness_yan.md

 depend on the practice as laid down by the Lord Buddha which I have been explaining in stages.

-In this brief work, Somdet Phra Nyanasamvara illuminates the principles of mindfulness within the larger framework of mental cultivation.
+In this brief work, Somdet Phra Nyanasaṁvara illuminates the principles of mindfulness within the larger framework of mental cultivation.
 Each section is taken from twenty-two talks given between August and October 1961 to both monastics and laypeople, in which the venerable offers practical instruction for cultivating clarity, calm, and insight.